 Quality performance wouldn’t be possible without attendance and punctuality.
 Even if you’re the top performing employee sa department ninyo, balewala pa rin ‘yun kung madalas kang late or absent.
-If there’s something we commonly hate about adulting (aside sa bills and responsibilities) it’s the daily struggle to wake up in the morning.
+If there’s something we commonly hate about adulting (aside from the bills and responsibilities) it’s the daily struggle to wake up in the morning.
 Sa kaka-snooze mo sa alarm mo, na-late ka na nang tuluyan.
 Does your company have a Perfect Attendance Award na hanggang ngayon ay ‘di mo parin masungkit-sungkit?
 At dahil binabasa mo ito ngayon, you’re in luck!
 Heed these punctuality tips na ang ilan ay galing mismo sa aming Perfect Attendance Awardees and the Hall of Famer himself!

 Disclaimer: Responses have been edited for clarity and length.